After waving goodbye to the beauty of Great Sand Dunes, my mom and I continued making our way north back towards Montana.

 I was very sad a couple summers back when those horrible forest fires swept through Colorado.
 The area around Garden of the Gods was among those that were affected.
-However, I read someone else’s blog post about Garden of the Gods a few months back (shout-out to whoever this was, I can’t remember…) and their photos didn’t show any evidence of the fires, so the park itself, at least, seems to have been spared.
+However, I read someone else’s blog post about Garden of the Gods a few months back (shout-out to whoever this was, I can’t remember…) and their photos didn’t show any evidence of the fires so the park itself, at least, seems to have been spared.

-Well, I guess there isn’t much more to say here, so I’ll keep this one short and sweet and just include a bunch of photos.
+There isn’t much more to say here, so I’ll keep this one short and sweet and just include a bunch of photos.
 Enjoy!